Stoeoef/spade/README.md

  - Fix anything that comes up during beta phase
  - Release 2.0 on crates.io
  - Add back the removed interpolation methods (natural neighbor interpolation)
+ - Ideas for a 3.0 release: Possibly base `spade` on `nalgebra` as underlying vector and matrix library.
+Not much else planned yet!

 # Project state and contributing